openstack-archive/gertty/README.rst

 date.
 Some of these tasks are more complicated than others, and some of them will end up creating new tasks (for instance, one task may be to search for new changes in a project which will then produce 5 new tasks if there are 5 new changes).
-This will explain why the number of tasks displayed in the status bar sometimes changes rapidly.

 If Gertty is offline, it will so indicate in the status bar.
 It will retry requests if needed, and will switch between offline and online